customerio/customerio-ruby/README.md

 with automated emails, and track conversions when you're sending automated emails to encourage your customers to perform an action.

-#### Arguments
+    # Arguments

-* customer (required) - the customer who you want to associate with the event.
+    # customer (required)   - the customer who you want to associate with the event.
-* name (required) - the name of the event you want to track.
+    # name (required)       - the name of the event you want to track.
-* attributes (optional) - any related information you'd like to attach to this event.
-These attributes can be used in your triggers to control who should receive the triggered email.
+    # attributes (optional) - any related information you'd like to attach to this
+    #                         event.
+These attributes can be used in your triggers to control who should
+    #                         receive the triggered email.
 You can set any number of data values.

-    client.track(user, "purchase", type: "socks", price: "13.99")
+    $customerio.track(user, "purchase", type: "socks", price: "13.99")

 ## Contributing